How to Choose the Right Espresso Machines

 Q: What is the best espresso machine for beginners?

-Answer: A semi-automatic machine priced between $150–$300 with a steam wand is ideal.
+Answer: A semi-automatic machine priced between $150 to $300 with a steam wand is ideal.

 Q: Is 20-bar pressure better?